smithmd/play-sfdc/README.md

 #### NVD3 functions

-`drawBullet()` is the only function to use NVD3.
-It pulls it's points into an array and sets those as bounds on a [Bullet Chart](http://nvd3.org/examples/bullet.html).
+`drawBullet()` pulls its points into an array and sets those as bounds on a [Bullet Chart](http://nvd3.org/examples/bullet.html).
+The graph is then printed in an empty `<svg>` element.

+`drawDonut()` pulls its data into an array of objects consisting of labels and values and sets those as bounds on a [Donut Chart](http://nvd3.org/examples/pie.html).
+The graph is then printed in an empty `<svg>` element.

+`drawColumn()` pulls its data into an array of objects consisting of labels and values and sets those as bars on a [Discrete Bar Chart](http://nvd3.org/examples/discreteBar.html).
 The graph is then printed in an empty `<svg>` element.